1up9059/qtile_configuration_screens/GSoC-2015-project-ideas.md

 are also able to add functionality to existing widgets or create their own widgets and layouts.
-In addition, Qtile exposes all of the functionality of the window manager through a scripting interface, such that events normally run on the keyboard or with the mouse can be triggered through scripts.
+In addition, Qtile exposes all of the functionality of the window manager through a scripting interface, such that events normally run on the keyboard or with the mouse can be triggered through scripts, made possible by the powerful introspection features of Python.
 This also allows for unit testing of Qtile, that it properly displays windows, and layouts, that they properly move and position windows.
+By using Python, Qtile is very extensible and users can easily modify or add functionality as they see fit.

+## Contact Us

 If you are interested in working with Qtile (whether for GSoC or not), you can join our mailing list, where we both discuss development issues and provide